psycopg/psycopg/docs/basic/install.rst

     pip install --upgrade pip           # upgrade pip to at least 20.3 pip install "psycopg[binary]"

-and you should be :ref:`ready to start <module-usage>`.
+and you should be ready to :ref:`learn how Psycopg works
+<module-concepts>`.
+Or just jump in and :ref:`dissect an example <module-example>`.
 Read further for alternative ways to install.

 .. _supported-systems: